 Another place to look for quality coding courses is Udemy, which is known as the world’s largest online learning marketplace.
 On here, you can shop around for the best coding class to meet your family’s needs.
 I recommend joining their mailing list to learn about any sales they have.

 I can’t leave this section without reminding you to check out my post on 100 Online Courses That Encourage Your Child’s Interests and Talents.
 Whether your child is a budding techie, a designer, an engineer, a writer, a crafter, an entrepreneur, an artist, a fashionista, a foodie, a musician, a photographer, or a filmmaker, we’ve found courses that are worth looking into.

 While it may seem as though coding is something you do entirely on a computer, there is a place for books as well.
 They are easy to have open next to your computer, for easy reference.

 And if you have a local library with an Interlibrary Loan system, you don’t even have to spend money!

 For my personal recommendations, check out my post, Best Books for Kids Learning Coding.

 DK Workbooks: Coding in Scratch: Games WorkbookCode Your Own Games!: 20 Games to Create with ScratchGirls Who Code: Learn to Code and Change the WorldHow to Code: A Step-By-Step Guide to Computer Coding

-You can also discover 45+ ebooks in this “Learn to Code” collection I put together at Epic!.
+You can also discover 45+ ebooks online at Epic!.
 Sign up for the 30-day free trial to check it out.

 #4.
 Subscription Boxes and Kits for Coding